donkirkby/chess-kit/README.md

 * [Chess960][chess960] is a game designed by Bobby Fischer to mix up the game opening by randomly choosing your starting position.
 (2 players, chess set, and deck of cards)
-* [Synchronous Chess][synchronous-chess] makes both players write down a move, then move at the same time.
-(2 players, chess set, paper and pencil)

 [zombie-chess]: https://donkirkby.github.io/chess-kit/rules.html#zombie-chess
 [masquerade-chess]: https://donkirkby.github.io/chess-kit/rules.html#masquerade-chess